 Depression affects not only how people feel, but also the way they process information and make decisions.
-Psychologists note that people experiencing depressive symptoms often exhibit impairments in their decision-making (Blanco et al. 2013; Chen et al. 2015).
+Psychologists note that people experiencing depressive symptoms often exhibit impairments in their decision making (Blanco et al. 2013; Chen et al. 2015).
 There is little to suggest, however, that depression is linked to deficits in general cognitive functioning or to biases in information processing across the board.
-Rather, the issue seems to be in the control of attention (especially in the face of hard-to-ignore, task-irrelevant information) and coping with negative automatic thoughts (see Matthews and MacLeod 2005; Gotlib and Joormann 2010).
-During the acute phase of depression, people can have impaired executive function and memory for reasons that are not fully understood (Hammar and Årdal 2009).
-Overall, while "difficulty in making decisions is a core symptom of depressive illness,...the nature of these difficulties has not been well characterized" (Leykin, Roberts, and DeRubeis 2011, p.
+Rather, the issue seems to be in the control of attention (especially in the face of hard-to-ignore, task-irrelevant information) and coping with negative automatic thoughts (see Matthews and Macleod 2005; Gotlib and Joormann 2010).
+During the acute phase of depression, people can have impaired executive function and memory for reasons which are not fully understood (Hammar and Årdal 2009).
+Overall, while "difficulty in making decisions is a core symptom of depressive illness, ... the nature of these difficulties has not been well characterized" (Leykin et al. 2011 p.
 333).

 Our focus is on the way that risk preferences and risk-taking behaviors are shaped by depressive episodes.
 Choice almost inevitably involves an element of risk and uncertainty; this makes attitudes towards risk fundamental to understanding human behavior.
-Economists have shown that people's willingness to take risks has consequences for their labor market and health outcomes, human capital investments, addictive behavior, financial decisions, and migration choices (for example, Shaw 1996; see Schildberg-Hörisch 2018 for a review).
+Economists have shown that people's willingness to take risks has consequences for their labor market and health outcomes, human capital investments, addictive behavior, financial decisions, and migration choices (e.g., Shaw 1996; see Schildberg-Hörisch 2018 for a review).
 The psychological evidence that people experiencing depression employ different decision-making strategies raises questions about whether this stems from their risk attitudes.
 Do risk attitudes differ by people's mental well-being?
 Are any depression-related disparities in risk preferences domain-specific or more pervasive?
 What mechanisms drive the divergence in the risk-taking behavior of those who do and do not experience depression?
-We are the first to address these questions using large-scale panel data that include behavioral and stated risk-preference measures, as well as indicators of risk-taking behavior across multiple domains.
+We are the first to address these questions using large-scale panel data that includes behavioral and stated risk preference measures as well as indicators of risk-taking behavior across multiple domains.1

 Depression is both a pervasive and a costly public health issue.
 Common mental disorders, including depression, affect up to 20 percent of working-age adults across the OECD (OECD 2014), while worldwide more than 300 million people are thought to have suffered from depression in 2015 alone (WHO 2017).
-Common mental disorders add to society's overall disability burden more than severe mental disorders because their prevalence is so much higher (see International Labour Organization 2000; OECD 2012).
-We make an important contribution toward laying the foundation for a better understanding of the consequences of-and potential remedies for-poor mental health.
+Common mental disorders add to society's overall disability burden more than severe mental disorders because their prevalence is so much higher (see ILO 2000; OECD 2012).
+We make an important contribution toward laying the foundation for a better understanding of the consequences of - and potential remedies for - poor mental health.
 There is the potential, for example, to improve both depression screening and treatment through the development of a fuller understanding of the breadth of behaviors and outcomes affected by this illness.
-We also need to know more about the usefulness of
+We also need to know more about the usefulness of alternative policy levers in dealing with depression.
+Policymakers often rely on limiting direct health care expenditure, restricting access to disability support, and creating employment incentives as the primary means to contain the escalating fiscal costs of mental illness.
+Yet if the depressed do not respond to economic incentives in the usual way because their risk preferences differ, standard welfare-to-work and employment policies may be ineffective.